smithlabcode/dnmtools/README.md

 ### Required libraries

 * A recent compiler.
 Most users will be building and installing this software with GCC.
-We require a compiler that supports C++17, so we recommend using at least GCC 8 (released in 2018).
+We require a compiler that fully supports C++17, so we recommend using at least GCC 9 (released in 2019).
 There are still many systems that install a very old version of GCC by default, so if you have problems with building this software, that might be the first thing to check.
+The clang LLVM compiler can also be used with a recent enough version.
 * The GNU Scientific Library.
 It can be installed using apt on Linux (Ubuntu, Debian), using brew on macOS, or from source available [here](http://www.gnu.org/software/gsl).